You can configure a Login and Sign-Up flow in the app to block access to the application, or specific sections/content, for non-subscribers.

 https://login-flow.applicaster.com/auth/password/app/intro - if you want to show some introduction text before the login /registration forms.

 If you implemented your own custom implementation this URL can differ.
+The login endpoint should be added on the login screen:

 Fill out the API URLs as provided by your customer success representative.